 According to the Harvard School of Public Health, getting regular physical activity is one of the best things you can do for your health.
 It lowers the risk of heart disease, diabetes, stroke, high blood pressure, osteoporosis, and certain cancers, and it can also help control stress, improve sleep, boost mood, keep weight in check, and reduce the risk of falling and improve cognitive function in older adults.

-The Mayor's 2018 Fitness Challenge consists of three eight-week programs held May 8-November 1.
+The Mayor's 2018 Fitness Challenge consisted of three eight-week programs held May 8-November 1.

 Walking with the Mayor

 Register for one of the MFC 2018 Walking with the Mayor programs and enjoy walking portions of the City's Green Circle Trail.
 Enjoy either the casual walk and talk with the Mayor at noon on Tuesdays or the cardio walk at 5:30 pm on Thursdays.
 Each eight-week program (walk and talk or cardio walk) offers three sessions: 1) May-June, 2) July-August, and 3) September-October.
 FREE.
 Registration requested but not required.